IGF-1 - The Growth Factor of Healing and Rejuvenation

 The IGF-1 and HGH Connection

-About 70% is produced by the liver in response to human growth hormone, which is produced in the pituitary gland.
+About 70% of IGF-1 is produced by the liver in response to human growth hormone, which is produced in the pituitary gland.
 In fact, the majority of benefits related to HGH are actually brought about as a result of IGF-1 and other growth factors such as IGF-2.

 Eric Dupont, Ph.D., says that HGH is the general and IGF-1 and other growth factors are the foot soldiers that work at the cellular level.